Seifbarouni/go-create/README.md

 go-create cli .
 # creates the project in the directory test
 go-create cli test
-# creates a web app (you can later choose only back-end or full-stack with react or next or vue)
+# creates a web app
-go-create web test
+go-create web -t=backend test
 # creates a database file with postgres config in the current directory
 go-create db database
 # creates a crud service (articlesService.go) using the model Article